EXCervantes/employee-tracker/README.md

 ## Usage

-To run the application open the Terminal or GitBash in VSCode and run `node index.js`.
+To run the application open the Terminal or GitBash in VSCode and run `node index.js` or `npm start`.
 The application will ask a series of questions relating to employees and other business information from a list of options.
 Selecting "Quit" will terminate the application.

 A user can view either all the departments, roles, and employees.
 Additionally, employees can be viewed sorted by department and the individual department budgets.